Human coronavirus NL63: Recent research

 Research published in 2005 by Esper, et al. suggested an association of HCoV-NL63 infection with Kawasaki disease, a systemic vasculitis in childhood that may result in aneurysms of the coronary arteries.
 In the developed world, Kawasaki disease is the most common cause of acquired heart disease in children.
-Further analysis of HCoV-NL63 pathogenicity seems warranted, in particular because of recent evidence that this virus uses the same cellular receptor (ACE2) as both SARS-CoV (the causal agent of SARS) and SARS-CoV-2 (the causal agent of COVID-19), the latter of which provokes an eerily similar immune response.
+Further analysis of HCoV-NL63 pathogenicity seems warranted, in particular because of recent evidence that this virus uses the same cellular receptor (ACE2) as both SARS-CoV (the causal agent of SARS) and SARS-CoV-2 (the causal agent of COVID-19), the latter of which can provoke a similar immune response.
 HCoV-NL63 has also been found in the intestinal tract of infected individuals and linked to gastroenteritis.
 This type of infection is the direct result of the viral invasion of the mucosal lining of the intestines.
 The role of HCoV-NL63 in gastroenteritis is unclear due to typical coinfection with other viruses in this condition.
 HCoV-NL63 is likely under-detected due its role in many mild to moderate respiratory infections and comorbidity with other disease.
-Researchers have suggested that more comprehensive, population-based studies are necessary to determine the effects of this virus on systems outside of the respiratory tract.